-CAL-OSHA completed its investigation of the accident and issued its report and notice of proposed penalties on October 18, 2002.
-Its report included nine citations for safety violations with total proposed penalties of \$137,900.
+CAL-OSHA completed its investigation of the accident and issued its report, which included nine citations for safety violations with total proposed penalties of \$137,900.
 There were no willful citations and the CAL-OSHA report acknowledged that all the safety violations had been 100% abated prior to the report's issuance.
-Spectrum filed a formal appeal with CAL-OSHA and reached a verbal settlement agreement with CAL-OSHA on December 17, 2004 which calls for Spectrum to pay penalties totaling \$70,500 to close the CAL-OSHA appeal.
-At the date of this report, Spectrum was awaiting receipt of an Order from the CAL-OSHA Appeals Board, at which time Spectrum will remit the \$70,500 to close this matter.
+Spectrum filed a formal appeal with CAL-OSHA and on September 14, 2005, CAL-OSHA and the Company submitted a Stipulation and Settlement Agreement to the CAL-OSHA Appeals Board, which disposed of all the contested issues on appeal and calls for Spectrum to pay penalties of \$70,500.
+On October 17, 2005, the CAL-OSHA Appeals Board issued its Order approving the terms of the Stipulation and Settlement Agreement.
+Spectrum paid the penalties to close this matter on October 28, 2005, and charged the payment against the industrial accident reserve.